2023-07-02

 What Gear Should You Be In While Sailing?

 There is a common discussion among sailors on what gear you should be in while sailing.
 You have turned the engine off, raised the sails and are crusing along.
 Should you be in forward, neutral, or reverse?
 The issue is that water is flowing across the propellor, which then can potentially turn the shaft, which then turns gears in the transmission.
 Almost everyone agrees that being in forward gear is a bad idea.
 This just wrecks the transmission.
 So that leaves neutral or reverse.
-In neutral, the prop freely turns as the boat move, but the transmission is disengaged.
+In neutral, the prop freely turns as the boat moves, but the transmission is disengaged.
 If it is in reverse, then the prop is held in place by the transmission.
 Some people don't like the sound of the prop and shaft turning.
 The problem is that if it is reverse there is pressure being applied the the transmission, which causes wear and tear.
 This is what Yanmar says:

 Advisory Number: MSA08-003